Frequently Asked Questions

 Will working with you interfere with other treatments I am undergoing?

-There are many success cases with chronic conditions such as diabetes where over time people seeking care of traditional Tibetan medicine were told by their MD’s that they now had to lower the insulin levels and medications prescribed by their MD’s.
+There are many success cases with chronic conditions such as diabetes where over time people seeking the care of traditional Tibetan medicine were told by their MD’s that they now had to lower the insulin levels and medications prescribed by their MDs.
 The same is true of anti anxiety medicines, or treatments for liver failure.
-This is why it is essential to involve all of your health care providers, alternative and traditional, so your medicines be they traditional, herbal or prescription be at the correct level for you.
+This is why it is essential to involve all of your health care providers, alternative and traditional, so that your medicines, be they traditional, herbal or prescription, be at the correct level for you.

 While very rare, there are traditional formulas which are contraindicated with certain prescription drugs.
 Therefore it is vital your Tibetan physician knows what prescription drugs you are on.